NombuleloZizi/Product-Sales-Predictions-Final/README.md

 Sales Predictions

+- For those who are interest based on Item type:
+  - Fruits and vegatables appears more than  other item types.

+- For those who are interest based on outlet type:
+  - Suppermarket Type1 is the most outlet type.

-- For those who have an interest in Data Science:
+- For those who are interest based on location type:
-  - Data Analytics Leads & Principal Data Engineers earn the most amount of money.
-However, this are usually not entry level careers and I would recommend going through a program, like Coding Dojo, where you can earn your data science certificate and then map out your career to these positions.

-  - Data Engineers & Data Scientists have the most 100% remote positions.
-So, if you are wanting to work from home, or work from anywhere in the world, choosing one of the top five remote positions would be a good choice to build your career upon.

-  - Lastly, the trend for the last three years show that data science and related fields are increasingly earning more money each year.
-So, choosing a career in one of these fields can be very lucrative.
+  - Tier 3 is the most location type.

 Model Performance
 - Overall, the best model is definitely the tuned Random Forest Regressor Model.
-There was still some bias in the model, but by far it outperformed the linear regression model.

 ## Limitations & Next Steps

-From here, a student could use the insights from the visuals on how to tailor their path for their career.
-As mentioned before, Coding Dojo has a fantastic program that prepares inspiring data scientists for the field of data science.
+We only used a few visuals, we could add more to have more insight about the prediction of the sales..

-## For Further Information
+## For further information

-For any additional questions, please contact:
+- For any additional questions, please contact **Nombulelo Zizi**: zizinombu@gmail.com
-- Sherlin Whaley (Data Science Instructor)
-- swhaley@codingdojo.com